New Feature: Screen Recording With System Sounds In Chrome

 Known Limitations

-• Firefox does not yet support capturing system sounds.
-This ticket tracks the implementation.
+• Chrome on other platforms and Firefox do not yet support capturing system sounds.
+This ticket tracks the Firefox implementation.